simenlf/simenlf/README.md

 - 👋 Hi, I’m @simenlf
 - 👀 I’m interested in enterprise transformation
 - 🌱 I’m currently learning the inner workings of BTP, and continuing on my development path
-- 💞️ I’m looking to collaborate on enterprise related projects.
-Right now I am working with plant maintenance
+- 💞️ I’m looking to collaborate on enterprise related projects
 - 📫 How to reach me simen @ lighthouse no

 <!---